skycoin/bbs/WORKDIARY.md

 * **DONE** shows what has been implemented (split into days).

 ## TODO
-* Implement `user` module.
-  * Load user config as JSON file on startup.
-  * Create new user if config does not exist, and save to config.
 * Split `Board` into `Board` and `BoardThreads`.
   * Hence, `Board` is for the metadata of the board.
 Name, etc.
   * `BoardThreads` will be the list of Threads in the board and the number of total Threads.